 Often in projects, however, there is a lack of proper cost planning, and it is due to the lack of technical skills of the project manager.
 As a result, the project cost exceeds the budget and the organization has to face the consequences of poor project management.
 Often, in large projects, if such a situation occurs, organizations have to get loans for their survival.
 And, they may even have to lose their clients and damage their reputation.

 Read more about good vs bad project managers.

 How to prevent cost overruns?

-Therefore, proper cost planning, monitoring, forecasting, and control must be a dedicated part of project management.
-The project management that is competent must make sure that they have the right knowledge, information, and figures to help them create a realistic cost baseline.
-Furthermore, they should have the processes to help them effectively monitor the cost and report on any variance.
-A competent project management team would consider all the ways to save money and never let any money go wasted.
+Therefore, proper cost planning, monitoring, forecasting, and control must be an integral part of required project management practices.
+A competent project manager should have the right knowledge, information, and data to help them create a realistic cost baseline.
+Furthermore, project managers should follow recommended project management processes to help them effectively monitor the cost and report on any variance.
+A competent project management team would consider all the ways to save money and never let money go wasted.

 On the other hand, poor project management practices would result in cost overruns and losing gobs of profitable money.
 Furthermore, no one would accept the excuse of poor project management.
 Hence, organizations must put the effort into developing competent project management to help them achieve the project targets and be successful in their goals.

 Master of Project Academy offers virtual, in-person, and online training courses in PMP (Project Management Professional), CAPM (Certified Associate in Project Management), and Core PM classes where our experienced instructors explain with real-life examples how to avoid cost overruns.